big-data-processor/bdp-document/source/fundamentals/terms.rst

 Page
 ====

-The Page system is one of the game-changing features of Big Data Processor.
+The Page component makes one of the game-changing features of BD-Processor.
 It displays interactive web contents in a sandbox environment.
 The following lists the details of different types of the Page.